Home > Index > N-O

 Olé!

 Card game of the climbing games type, reminiscent of Crazy Eights or Uno.
 Here not only is the rank of the card important, but also the color since one color will be stronger than another, which can be a mindbending consideration at first.
 Innovative idea lets the cards be rotated 180 degrees to provide the complete reverse color relationship.
 Rules are worded as painfully as possible.
 Instead, players should simply keep in mind the mantra "beat the number or beat the color."
 Plays well and is one of few that can actually accommodate eight players, but sometimes suffers a bit from bad luck in the draw.
 Be sure to play a whole series of rounds to try to address this a bit.
+[6-player Games]

 Oltremare: Merchants of Venice

 Uwe Rosenberg probably doesn't know what to feel about this game.
 For a while now he has been trying to translate the basic mechanism of the simple and award-winning Bohnanza to a more complex board game, but with mixed results at best (La Isla Bohnità, Bean Trader).
 Now along comes Emanuele Ornella whose "Overseas" has achieved just that quite nicely.
 I think he should feel flattered, however, as it shows the mechanism he invented is one of the great ones, worthy of being used again and again.
 Actually, this too is mostly a card game with but a small puzzle map to hold pieces and chits to collect, but even so it adds considerably to the thematic feeling.
-In addition to trading and collecting cards as in Bohnanza, players must also cope with side effects printed on these same card, such as requirements about hand size, the number of cards which must be played on the next turn, number claimed by pirates, amount of income and other matters.
+In addition to trading and collecting cards as in Bohnanza, players must also cope with side effects printed on these same cards, such as requirements about hand size, the number of cards which must be played on the next turn, number claimed by pirates, amount of income and other matters.
 It's a byzantine task trying to arrange everything perfectly – impossible really.
 At best players can only pick the poison that seems to hurt least.
 The game is not exactly science as luck of the draw plays a role, but navigating the conflicting goals can be a lot of fun in a "managing the inbox as best you can" sort of way.
 There are a couple of caveats.
 One is that even though this is a trading game, individual turns usually take longer than in, say, Settlers of Catan and less of it is spent interacting with others.
 I suspect this can be reduced, by the way, at minimal cost by having players delay drawing new cards until the very end of their turns.
 But more generally, you may wish to keep the number of players to three or fewer.
 This small package game is no longer as simple as Bohnanza or Settlers of Catan and so is too much for a general audience, but its varied goals and vicissitudes should offer a feeling of fun that appeals to just about all players of more complicated games.
+Games of the Italian Renaissance] [Buy it at Amazon]

 Olympia 2000 (v.
 Chr.)